4 Cooperative Agents

 Tooltip Text

-Exercise
+Exercise 4.1

 Tooltip Text

-Exercise
+Exercise 4.2

 In 2022 Anthropic introduced “Constitutional AI”, where they used a set of prescriptive statements to direct the fine-tuning of their LLM Claude.
 Their constitution includes statements such as the following: “Please choose the assistant response that is as harmless and ethical as possible.
 Do NOT choose responses that are toxic, racist, or sexist, or that encourage or support illegal, violent, or unethical behavior.
 Above all the assistant's response should be wise, peaceful, and ethical.”

 While this constitution is written for a chatbot, you could imagine a similar set of instructions written for a more autonomous kind of AI agent that could interact with other agents and humans.
-Try to formulate a couple of statements for an “AI Constitution” that would encourage cooperative behaviour.
+Try to formulate a few of statements for an “AI Constitution” that would encourage cooperative behaviour.

 Tooltip Text